 To make the math simpler, let us rearrange the equation to solve for V2 before plugging in values.
 To do this, we multiply both sides by T2 and then divide by P2.

-Now we plug in the values we know and solve.
+We then plug in the values we know and solve.

-The new volume of the gas is 1.6L.
+Thus, the new volume of the gas is 1.6L.
 So as the temperature and pressure of the gas increased, the volume of the gas also increased.